 - dermabrasion, which sands off the outer layers of the skin so new skin can grow in its place

 - cryosurgery, which freezes age spots with liquid nitrogen

 Always wear sunscreen after treatment to protect your healing skin from UV damage.

-Cosmetics do not remove age spots.
-Instead, they cover them when applied.
+Cosmetics don’t remove age spots.
+Instead, they cover them.
 Ask your dermatologist, plastic surgeon, or makeup counter salesperson to recommend brands that effectively conceal age spots.

-Age spots cannot always be prevented.
+You can’t always prevent age spots.
 However, you can reduce your chances of getting them by doing the following:

 - Wear a sunscreen every day.
 It should have a sun protection factor (SPF) rating of at least 15 and contain both UVA and UVB protection.

 - Apply sunscreen at least 30 minutes before sun exposure.
 Reapply every two hours, more often if swimming or perspiring.